great-northern-diver/loon/website/md/UI.md

 ### Introduction

-The graphical user interface of the `loon` scatterplot display should be fairly easy to learn.
+The keyboard and mouse gestures for the graphical user interfaces of `loon`'s displays should be fairly easy to learn.
 We kept the number of mouse gestures and keyboard shortcuts minimal.
 The `Ctrl` and `Shift` in combination with the left and right mouse button or mouse wheel is all you ever need.
 In fact, the default gestures for the scatterplot display are summarized by the following figures.

-Zoom and Pan gestures are as follows (serialaxes display does not support zoom and pan)
+Zoom and Pan gestures are as follows (the serialaxes display does not support zoom and pan)

 ![Two superimposed mice illustrate a click and drag gesture](images/gestures_zoom_pan.png "Interaction Gestures: Zoom and Pan")

-Selection gestures are as follows
+The selection gestures are as follows

 ![Two superimposed mice illustrate a click and drag gesture](images/gestures_select.png "Interaction Gestures: Selection")

-And for the scatterplot one can temporary move points as follows
+And for the scatterplot display one can temporary move points as follows

 ![Move points on scatterplot](images/gestures_move.png "Move points on scatterplot")